Documentation

 • grow the domain into the current hospital model with Employee, CareHub, Shift, and Plan

-• keep the stock retained /jobs lifecycle while landing on the current hospital UI and data surface
+• keep the stock retained /jobs lifecycle while landing on the current hospital UI and data contract

 Prerequisites